Questions and answers on COVID-19: Basic facts

 Available data indicate that adults with mild to moderate COVID-19 remain infectious no longer than 10 days after symptoms begin.
 This estimate has been the same for variants of concern, such as Delta and Omicron.
 Most adults with severe to critical illness or severe immune suppression may remain infectious for up to 20 days after symptoms begin.

-Evidence shows that fully vaccinated individuals who become sick with COVID-19 (referred to as ‘breakthrough infections’) can carry comparable amounts of virus as non-vaccinated people.
-However, vaccinated individuals have generally been found to be less infectious overall.
+Evidence shows that fully-vaccinated individuals who become sick with COVID-19 (referred to as ‘breakthrough infections’) can carry comparable amounts of virus as non-vaccinated people.

 Some people infected with SARS-CoV-2 will experience mild to moderate respiratory illness and most will recover without requiring special treatment.
 COVID-19 can sometimes be a severe disease with respiratory insufficiency requiring intensive care and potentially leading to death.